andrew-spade-acn/d3-react-presentation/PITCHME.md

 ---
 #### What's the best approach?

-A hybrid solution:
+A hybrid solution, depending on the requirements:
 1. For demanding animations or extremely complex visualizations: **D3 in Canvas**
   * 1000+ animated or interactive elements on screen
 2. For visualizations with low complexity: **React**
   * Static charts, with simple click states
-3. For feature rich visualizations with complex requiremnts: **DOM Emulation**
+3. For feature rich visualizations with complex requirements: **DOM Emulation**
   * Animated charts, connected to live data stores, with user interaction
 ---
 #### Future Work